 On March 17, 2011, the Company acquired certain assets, including trademarks and other intellectual property, inventory, certain receivables and manufacturing equipment, related to Sinful Colors cosmetics, Wild and Crazy cosmetics, freshMinerals cosmetics and freshcover cosmetics, which products are sold principally in the U.S. mass retail channel (the "Sinful Colors Acquisition").
 The Company also assumed certain liabilities of the acquired business.
 The Company paid \$39.0 million of total consideration for the Sinful Colors Acquisition in cash, which included the \$38.0 million purchase price and a \$1.0 million adjustment based on working capital at closing.
-The results of operations related to the Sinful Colors Acquisition are included in the Company's consolidated financial statements commencing on the date of acquisition.
+The results of operations related to the Sinful Colors Acquisition.
 Pro forma results of operations have not been presented, as the impact on the Company's consolidated financial results would not have been material.